 Key points include:

-- A rights based Aged Care Act for older people.
+- A rights-based Aged Care Act for older people.
 Watch the video

 - A statement of rights for older people Statement of Rights | Aged Care Quality and Safety Commission